-Senior writers from the U.S. and other English-speaking countries have been recognized for their outstanding submissions to the 2019 Ageless Authors International Writing Contest.
+Senior writers from across the globe have been recognized for their outstanding submissions to the 2019 Ageless Authors International Writing Contest.
 Links to contest results are available later in this article.

 Ageless Authors is a Dallas, Texas-based organization dedicated exclusively to encouraging and promoting the work of senior writers.
 The group’s third annual contest, which ended in April, includes five categories of writing — memoir, humor, adventure, romance and poetry.